mihaldisike/DiTeR/README.md

 chmod +x configure1.sh
 ```
 ## Become root
-subtitute yourpassword with your password (in case not that obvious)
+subtitute yourpasswordhere with your root password (in case not that obvious)
 ```
 #not working "read yourpassword"
-echo "$yourpassword" | sudo -S -k ./configure1.sh
+echo "$yourpasswordhere" | sudo -S -k ./configure1.sh
 ```
 ## Test Server
 ### Please follow instructions and don't just copy and paste.